ShyShys/WHM-Leveling-Guide/WHM Leveling.md

 ## Healing
 * Divine Benison should be used as much as possible as it's a free 500p shield, use it on cooldown during a fight or pre pull.
 Plenary Indulgence should be used if you are ever thinking of using Medica, Medica II, or Cure III as it increases the healing done by a good amount on a short 60s cooldown.
 ## Damage
-You get an upgrade to Stone at level 64, nothing changes about priority again
+You get an upgrade to Stone at level 64, nothing changes about damage priority again

 # Levels 71-80
 ## New Abilities